Sunday Night Live with Sofie Devlieger (08-18-’25)

 Positive News from Europe about TPO!

 The European Commission now officially recognizes our sector’s concerns about the TPO ban.
-There is a proposal on the table to adjust the regulations, including:
+There is a proposal on the table to adapt the regulations, including:

 • Better consultation with the industry